AniruddhGuttikar/compressor-decompressor/README.md

     ./decompressor
     ```

-    This will produce the decompressed file named "decompressed_file.txt" in the same directory.
+    This will produce the decompressed file named "file-decompressed.txt" in the same directory.

 ## File Structure